Future of internal combustion engines and EVs in India 2030

 By 2030 fuel additives will be better than ever.
 Some of the trends that should be expected are:

-- Nano forming additives for ultra-clean engines.
+- Nano-formulated additives for ultra-clean engines.

 - Additives formulated for biofuels and renewable alternative fuels.